-The lease agreement is an agreement documented between the lessor (owner of the asset) and the lessee (user of the asset) stating the terms and structure of the lease.
-All the future actions of lessee and lessor relevant to the asset under the lease are guided by this written lease agreement.
-Agreement of lease is very carefully drafted to include all the future situations.
+The lease agreement is an agreement documented between the lessor (owner of the asset) and the lessee (user of the asset), stating the terms and structure of the lease.
+All the future actions of the lessee and lessor relevant to the asset under the lease are guided by this written lease agreement.
+The lease agreement is very carefully drafted to include all future situations.

 - Content of a lease agreement